sanjana459/GitHub-Practice/readme.md

   <img width="591" alt="Untracked files" src="https://github.com/user-attachments/assets/207ce60e-5eba-4401-ad27-4bc1c56cf8a9" />
 </p>

-In the above image, you can see the `.env` file is being tracked by Git — which we don’t want.
+In the above image, you can see the `.env` file is being tracked by Git, which we don’t want.

 So I added `.env` and other private files into `.gitignore`.